 I have the Le Mans winning Mazda 787B in slot car form.
 But not a first generation racing Rx7.
 They never made one in 1:32 scale.
 I would have to make my own and I got a head start buying a vintage radio controlled toy Rx7 that happened to be in 1:32 scale.
 But what race version of the Rx7 should I make it?
 In the 1980s the Rx7 was a highly successful race car and there are many versions to choose from.

 With the announcement of the exciting new Rx7-SA model, the Mazda factory sent two race prepped Rx7s to the 1979 Daytona 24 Hours Race.
 Car #7 would be driven by the Japanese team of Katayama, Terado, and Yorino and Car #77 by the American team of Walter Bohren, Jim Downing and Roger Mandeville.
 Car # 7 finished 5th overall and took the GTU class1, while #77 came in 6th overall.
-Shocked at the Rx7’s performance, the IMSA officials immediately reclassified the peripheral port engine with a 458 lb weight penalty by changing the car weight allowance from 0.9 lb/cc displacement to 1.1 lb/cc.2 The factory cars were sold to Mandeville and Downing and a #79 Rx7 built by Dave Kent of Creative Car Craft in Hawthorne, California for the Sports Limited Racing Team and driven primarily by Bob Bergstom.
+Shocked at the Rx7’s performance, the IMSA officials immediately reclassified the peripheral port engine with a 458 lb weight penalty by changing the car weight allowance from 0.9 lb/cc displacement to 1.1 lb/cc.2 The factory cars were sold to Mandeville and Downing. #79 Rx7 was built by Dave Kent of Creative Car Craft in Hawthorne, California for the Sports Limited Racing Team and driven primarily by Bob Bergstom.
+The team had Mazda Motors of America financial support but retired after only 9 laps at Daytona due to driveshaft breakage for lack of a central support bearing.
 As the 1979 season wore on, the weight penalty ruling was reversed but not before Don Davendorf’s Datsun 280ZX clinched the GTU Driver’s and Manufacturer’s Championship.
 Although Bergstrom DNF at Daytona, he did score a 3rd at Road Atlanta 75 Miles GTU, 4th at Laguna Seca GTU, 2nd at Sears Point GTU, 5th at Portland GTU, 9th at Road America (1st in GTU), and 4th at Winston GT Road Atlanta to secure the second place in the GTU championship as did Mazda as a manufacturer.

 Bergstrom did not fare as well in 1980 but Rx7s from many other teams did win all but three races in its GTU class and Mazda easily took the GTU Manufacturer’s Championship. #79 was sold to the new Dave Kent Race Team for 1981 season to become #92 and repainted white while retaining her original name that Dave had given her in 1979, Lulu.
-A sister car #98 was painted red and driven primarily by Walter Bohren while #92 was driven by Lee Mueller3.
-Kent Racing dominated 1981 and won 11 of 16 races. #92 won at Laguna Seca, Bainerd, Portland, Mosport and Road America and gave Mueller the GTU Driver’s Championship and Mazda once again the Manufacturer’s GTU Championship.
+A sister car #98 was painted red and named Lucy after Dave’s wife and driven primarily by Walter Bohren while #92 was driven by Lee Mueller3.
+Kent Racing dominated 1981 and won 11 of 16 races. #92 won at Laguna Seca, Bainerd, Portland, Mosport and Road America & came a close second to Bohren’s #98 at Road Atlanta GTU, Lime Rock, Mid Ohio, Road Atlanta, and Pocono.
+This gave Mueller the GTU Driver’s Championship and Mazda once again the Manufacturer’s GTU Championship.

 1982 started well at Daytona-24 Hours with #98 placing 6th overall but winning GTU, #92 placed 7th overall. #98 was driven by Kathy Rude, Lee Mueller and Alan Moffat.
 Both Kathy and Alan were Canadians, with Kathy born and raised in Victoria, British Columbia.
 She became the first female driver to win an IMSA race and the first woman to win a major professional road race in the US.
 Then Dave Kent received a far too enticing offer from Toyota to run their GTU team with a pair of Celicas.
 Unfortunately the move away from Rx7s did not go well and Toyota terminated the relationship at the end of September. #92 made one final appearance in the Daytona Finale at the end of the season and DNF.